jhancock1975/s3-site-demo/README.md

+# 2025-05-10
+use the script scripts/create-lambda.sh for creating new lambdas to call

 # Terraform + GitHub Actions Repository

 This repository provisions an AWS S3 static website, AWS Lambda function (Go), API Gateway, and Cloudflare DNS record using Terraform.
 It also includes a GitHub Actions workflow to build and deploy.